-- 1. Subwatersheds within the Risk Area and the vegetation communities within each subwatershed of the Risk Area were identified (Figure 3.8-D-1), and the acreages of each vegetation community per subwatershed were calculated using GIS. - 2.
-The oak woodland and montane hardwood-conifer communities were the focus of the analysis, as those communities would most likely be affected by disruption in groundwater availability.
+- 1. Subwatersheds within the High Risk area identified for this analysis and the vegetation communities within each subwatershed of the High Risk area were identified (Figure 3.8-D-1, Figure 3.8-D-2, and Figure 3.8-D-3), and the acreages of each vegetation community per subwatershed were calculated using GIS. - The oak woodland and montane hardwood-conifer communities were the focus of the analysis, as those communities would most likely be affected by disruption in groundwater availability.
 The other native community-mixed chaparral-is more drought-tolerant than the two woodland communities and would not be as affected by disruption in groundwater availability. - 3.
 A search was conducted for transpiration rate studies conducted for southern California vegetation communities similar to those that occur in the project alignment, but relevant information was not available.
 One paper by Folliott et al. (2008), "Transpiration of Oak Trees in the Oak Savannahs of the Southwest Borderlands Region," provided information for a study of transpiration rates for mature oak woodlands that was conducted in southwestern New Mexico, an area that generally aligned with the conditions in the Risk Area.
 This information was used to approximate the oak woodland and montane hardwood-conifer community transpiration rates in the Risk Area, which are expected to be the most sensitive to precipitation levels of the vegetation communities identified within this Risk Area, further described below.
 Folliott et al. found that transpiration rates of mature oak woodland communities are approximately 50 percent of annual precipitation. - 4.
-Information regarding average monthly rainfall totals for between 1932 and 2016 in the Big Tujunga Dam (closest weather station to the High-Risk Area) was collected. - a.
-Annual precipitation at Big Tujunga Dam = 26.73 inches. - b.
+Information regarding average monthly rainfall totals for between 1932 and 2016 in the Big Tujunga Dam (closest weather station to the High Risk Area) was collected. - a.
+Annual precipitation at Big Tujunga Dam = 26.73 inches.

+- b.
 Using the monthly rainfall totals and the transpiration rate of oak woodland, the estimated transpiration amounts of oak woodland and montane hardwood-conifer will be 13.36 inches per year (50 percent of annual precipitation).
 From this, the daily transpiration rates were also calculated, shown in Table 1. - c.
 Table 1 breaks down the rainfall amounts per month, transpiration rates per month, and transpiration amounts per day (in inches).

-Figure 3.8-D-1 Subwatershed Impacts - Sample Risk Area
+Figure 3.8-D-1 Subwatershed Impacts - High Risk Areas Refined SR14/SR14A-4